 Chessie is one of Save the Manatee Club’s manatee adoptees.
-He first gained the attention of people up and down the Eastern Seaboard after he was sighted in the Chesapeake Bay in July of 1994 and had to be rescued when the weather turned colder in the fall.
+He first gained the attention of people up and down the Eastern Seaboard after he was sighted in the Chesapeake Bay in July 1994 and had to be rescued when the weather turned colder in the fall.
 Save the Manatee Club (SMC) was instrumental in Chessie’s initial rescue and provided financial support for the rescue effort.

 A Manatee Success Story: Moira-Rose

-Update on MaryKate
+News on MaryKate

 In January, four rescued manatees were flown on a transport flight donated by DHL from SeaWorld Orlando to the Columbus Zoo and Aquarium for continued rehabilitation as part of the Manatee Rescue & Rehabilitation Partnership.
 This frees up critical bed space for manatees in need of rescue in Florida.
-One of the manatees, MaryKate, was rescued at Blue Spring State Park in January of 2021 with the help of Save the Manatee Club.
+One of the manatees, MaryKate, was rescued at Blue Spring State Park in January 2021 with the help of Save the Manatee Club.
 The little female was malnourished, but she has made tremendous progress at SeaWorld, and we know she will continue to do well with the care of staff at the Columbus Zoo.
-MaryKate has a ways to go as she will need to weigh 600 pounds before she can be released back into the wild.
+MaryKate has a ways to go, as she will need to weigh 600 pounds before she can be released back into the wild.